How Much Do I Need To Retire?

 • Are you supporting any family members?

 Use this planning phase as an opportunity to shake up your old ways of doing things.
-Many elderly people talk about regretting not living their own life, not enjoying the moment, or chasing the wrong things, according to Inc. Whether your current lifestyle includes gambling on the ponies, or buying a new couch every 2 years, reflecting on your retirement might make you realise that those things aren’t as important to you as you thought.
+Many elderly people talk about regretting not living their own life, not enjoying the moment, or chasing the wrong things, according to Inc. The freedom of not having to work means that you can focus on what really matters to you.
+Try and incorporate this into your planning now, so you’re both emotionally and financially prepared.

-Why You Can Live on Less Income After Retirement
+You Can Live on Less Income After Retirement

-Not to mention that seniors often enjoy discounts – a perk of being called a senior, after all!
-Additionally your income from super is tax-free.
-Many Australians are also eligible for the Age Pension, which can supplement your superannuation income.
 AFSA research has also found that as you age, your opportunities to spend diminish.
 You’re less likely to want, or need, to splurge on holidays, entertainment or home and car maintenance.

 How Much Super Is Enough to Retire?